apexatoll/zirconia/README.md

 - This method requires the fake gem into your current Ruby scope.
 - Note that this process is not idempotent as gems will not be reloaded.

+#### exec
+- Accepts a string argument, which is passed to `bundle exec`.
+- Returns the string output of the command

 ## Example